Announcement: New Prayer Books Available

 Fasting

-Fasting is similar to a purification, whether physical or mental.
-It is a purification of what is toxic to us on a daily basis.
+Fasting is like a purification, whether physical or mental.
+It's a purification of what is toxic to us in our daily lives.
 We can then fast from all unhealthy habits that are not necessarily related to food.
-This is the fast of addiction.
+This is the fast from addiction.
 For example, an internet fast, for some, would allow us to be more active and not suffer our own life.
-This practice is beneficial in its capacity to free us from what binds us, from our selfishness which is often very carnal, to open us up to something other than ourselves.
+This practice is beneficial in its ability to free us from what binds us, from our selfishness, which is often very carnal, to open us to something other than ourselves.

-This consists of depriving oneself of certain things in order to prove to oneself that one is free from material goods and to honor God.
-This practice emphasizes our inner person as the Savior designed us.
+It involves depriving oneself of certain things in order to prove to oneself that one is free from material goods and to honor God.
+This practice emphasizes our inner selves as the Savior designed us.
 Our existence is not limited to what we consume.
 This is why we must free ourselves from temptation.

 Fasting is supposed to begin on Ash Wednesday.
 It involves eating in the morning and evening.
-The spirit of fasting is also practiced every Wednesday and Friday of Lent for those who do not practice it during the 40 days.
+The spirit of fasting is also practiced every Wednesday and Friday of Lent for those who do not practice it for the 40 days.
 Fatty foods are avoided.
-Every effort begins with an offering to God and the free time should not be replaced by other activities, but is a time conducive to prayer.
-Sacrifices may be offered in a more targeted manner, such as for the deceased, the sick, the young, people in difficulty, etc.
+Every effort begins with an offering to God, and the free time should not be replaced by other activities, but is a time conducive to prayer.
+Sacrifices may be offered in a more targeted manner, such as for the deceased, the sick, young people, people in difficulty, etc.

 Fasting makes us feel freer.
-It is therefore time to get closer to our brothers and sisters.
-Chaplaincy is done first and foremost in the family, at the table during meals, without television or telephones, first in dialogue and listening to the other, whether older or smaller.
-Sharing begins with attention to the other.
-Waste is the first enemy of charity.
+It's time to get closer to our brothers and sisters.
+Almsgiving is done first and foremost within the family, at the table during meals, without television or phones, first through dialogue and listening to others, whether older or younger.
+Sharing begins with caring for others.
+Waste is the primary enemy of charity.
 We must therefore ensure that we do not throw away what could have been consumed.

 This will open your heart to your loved ones and to the Son of God and will allow you to fully enjoy the Easter season.